canonical/microcloud/doc/how-to/members_manage.md

 (howto-members-manage)=
 # How to manage MicroCloud cluster members

-The how-to guides in this section provide instructions for managing MicroCloud cluster members, which can be physical or virtual machines.
-These include how to add, remove, and shut down cluster members.
+Follow these guides to add cluster members interactively or with a preseed configuration file, and to safely remove or shut down cluster members.

 ```{toctree}
 :maxdepth: 1